Tezc123/EF2UEA/README.md

 # EF2UEA
-A Seeds Noise Reduction enhanced Unsupervised Multi-modal Entity Alignment Method
+A Multimodal Feature and Graph Structure Enhanced Framework towards Unsupervised Entity Alignment
 # Dataset
 The DBP15K dataset comes from the [EVA](https://github.com/cambridgeltl/eva) repository.
 You can download the image feature following the guidance of EVA repository, and then unzip it into the `data/pkls` directory.
 The name feature can be downloaded from [Glove](https://nlp.stanford.edu/data/glove.6B.zip), you can unzip it into the `data/embedding` directory.